datanav/docs/getting-started.rst

 The data is typically structured as a list of entities.
 An entity is a dictionary with key-value pairs and is identified through its '_id' tag.
 This data might be a list of employees, with the '_id' tag corresponding to their personal employee number.

+For more details on how to use the templates when making a new pipe from scratch, please click here LINK.

 .. _getting-started-basic-dtl-functions:

 Basic DTL and functions